VishnujanNarayanan/binance-futures-trading-bot/README.md

 ### Interactive CLI Menu
 ![Interactive CLI Menu](screenshots/interactive_menu.png)
 The interactive menu allows for seamless order creation using **arrow keys** for selection and secure text inputs.
 It provides a guided experience, ensuring all required parameters like symbol, quantity, and price are correctly entered.
+You can also view open positions and selectively close them directly from the menu.

 ### Completed Order Response
 ![Completed Order](screenshots/completed_order.png)